 Here’s the hardest truth to swallow about photography: no matter how good you are, making money with it is never easy.
 With stock photography, newbies should expect to earn between $1 and $100 per month for a long time.

 Only after you’ve uploaded thousands of images should you expect to earn anything close to a part-time income, let alone full-time income.
+However, you can improve the odds if you understand which types of photos sell best.

 One last thing to note: know your legal rights as a photographer!
 In particular, you should understand the basics of copyright inside and out.
 Make sure nobody rips you off or steals your images — and make sure you don’t infringe on anyone else’s copyrights either!